MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 - Confirmation of removal (e.g., `200 OK` success status response code)

 ##### Error
-- Error reason (e.g., `profileUrl not in index`, `profile still available at profileUrl`, etc.)
+- Return a `404 Not Found` error in the following two cases:
+    1. Profile does not exist in the index
+    2. Profile is still available at its URL on the node's website
+- Although an error message could be displayed if the `profile_url` requested for deletion is still available at its URL, doing so would give away the location of a profile, so just return a `404 Not Found` error

 ## Aggregator Endpoints

 ### `GET /nodes`

-The `GET /nodes` endpoint requires an API key in order to prevent unauthorized harvesting of the data in the index.
+The `GET /nodes` endpoint will eventually require an API key in order to prevent unauthorized harvesting of data from the index.

-Aggregators can search for nodes based on the schema(s) nodes use, when the nodes were last validated by the index (i.e., for recent changes to node profiles), and by geolocating nodes within a certain (kilometer) range from a specific location or finding them based on the town/city, country, etc.
+Aggregators can search for nodes based on the schema(s) nodes use, when the nodes were last validated by the index (i.e., for recent changes to node profiles), and by geolocating nodes within a certain range (e.g., _10km_ or _6mi_) from a specific location or finding them based on the town/city, country, etc.

 It is envisioned that other search parameters will be added to this endpoint as they are defined and deemed useful for aggregator searching.

 > :construction: SEARCH BY ORGANIZATION TYPE
 >
-> We need to offer the ability to search by type of organization, but the methodology for defining and recording the organization type still needs to be determined ([see this issue for updates](https://github.com/MurmurationsNetwork/MurmurationsProtocol/issues/6)).
+> The ability to search by type of organization will eventually be offered as well, but the methodology for defining and recording the organization type still needs to be determined ([see this issue for updates](https://github.com/MurmurationsNetwork/MurmurationsProtocol/issues/6)).

 #### Input

-- `schemaName` - unique schema name (only allow a single value per search)
+- `schema` - unique schema name (only allow a single value per search)
-- `lastChecked` - Unix timestamp (in milliseconds)
+- `last_validated` - Unix timestamp (in milliseconds)
-- `geolocation` - `latitude`, `longitude` & `range`
+- `geolocation` - `lat`, `lon` & `range`
-- `maplocation` - `locality`, `region`, `country`
+- `location` - `locality`, `region`, `country`

 #### Output

 - Array of nodes with:
-    - `profileUrl`
+    - `profile_url`
-    - `lastChecked` (in milliseconds)
+    - `last_validated` (in milliseconds)
-    - `geolocation` - an object containing `latitude` & `longitude`
+    - `geolocation` - an object containing `lat` & `lon`
-    - `maplocation` - an object containing `locality`, `region` & `country`
+    - `location` - an object containing `locality`, `region` & `country`